-Secondly, the Church must avoid any discrepancy between the appearance and the reality.
+Second, the church must avoid any discrepancy between appearance and reality.
 The human failings and occasional misdirections must not be suppressed or omitted from our books, but recognized as the manifestations of those who are less than perfect struggling within the limitations of their understanding.
-Not only does failure to do this provide an example of dishonesty, but when individuals discover that the Church they have been shown is not the Church as it is in actuality, they may feel that they have uncovered some dark, dangerous secret, a secret that had better be pushed to the back of the mind and forgotten - or a secret that provides evidence for abandoning their faith.
-There should be nothing based on fact that anyone can say about the Church that the Church has not already said about itself.
-Such a demand could not be made of a secular power, but then the Church is not a secular organization.
+Failure to do this provides an example of dishonesty, and when individuals discover that the church they have been shown is not the church as it is in actuality, they may feel they have uncovered some dark, dangerous secret, a secret that had better be pushed to the back of the mind and forgotten-or a secret which provides evidence for abandoning their faith.
+There should be nothing based on fact which anyone can say about the church that the church has not already said about itself.
+Such a demand could not be made of a secular power, but then the church is not a secular organization.

-In order that what I have just said will not be misunderstood, let me dispel a common misconception about honesty.
+To avoid misunderstanding, let me dispel a common misconception about honesty.
 Honesty is often equated with exposé.
-A movie or book advertised as honest is often one that merely exposes something previously held secret or private.
+A movie or book advertised as honest is often one which merely exposes something previously held secret or private.
 The notion seems to be that the one who can say the most unpleasant things is the most honest.
 Honesty can become a billy club, an instrument of aggression capable of destruction.
-It is just as dishonest to suppress or play down the positive, the hopeful, the real achievements of the self and of the Church as it is to speak only of these.
+It is just as dishonest to suppress or play down the positive, the hopeful, the real achievements of the self and of the church as it is to speak only of these.

-Finally, more should be said in the Church about the rights and responsibilities of individual conscience.
-Although it is possible for an individual to give an important insight to the Church, the individual is too often given little reason to think that this might happen through him.
+Finally, more should be said in the church about the rights and responsibilities of individual conscience.
+Although it is possible for an individual to give an important insight to the church, the individual is too often given little reason to think this might happen through him.
 When doubts and problems are seen as evidence of sin, of defects of character, then it becomes dangerous for the individual to confront himself honestly.
 "To lean upon the authority of the Church, by way of defaulting our own responsibility to think and choose, is to run from our human dignity.
-To let others, whatever their stature or office, form our inner life is to abdicate our human freedom."
-The way is then open for us to fool ourselves into thinking we have a relationship with God simply because we conform outwardly to certain rituals and behavioral proscriptions.
+To let others, whatever their stature or office, form our inner life is to abdicate our human freedom."10 The way is then open for us to fool ourselves into thinking we have a relationship with God simply because we conform outwardly to certain rituals and behavioral proscriptions: